enewcombe30/Project-2-pair-game-2021/README.md

 # [Usability and Visual Impact:](#impact)
 ### [UX design](#ux-design)
 ___
-User experience has been at the forefront when designing this project.
+UX has been at the forefront when designing this project.

-Like most people I have played many online memory games and feel this project provides added playability which keeps users coming back for more.
+Like most people I have played many online memory games and feel this projects difficulty settings provide added playability which keeps users coming back for more.

-Inkeeping with the theme of my portfolio, I have used a variety of tiki heads which I sourced when first building my first project.
+In keeping with the theme of my portfolio, I have used a variety of tiki heads which I sourced when first building my first project.

 [Navigation](#navigation)
 ___

-In my first portfolio I used **[Bootstrap](https://getbootstrap.com/)** to create a navigation bar so for this project I decided to make use of **show** / **hide** display CSS functions combined with **onclick** event listeners in **Javascript**.
+In my first portfolio I used **[Bootstrap](https://getbootstrap.com/)** to create a navigation bar so, for this project I decided to make use of **show** / **hide** display CSS functions combined with **onclick** event listeners in **Javascript**.

 The major issues with this are being able to navigate both forwards and backwards with as few clicks as possible which I addressed by adding **"Close"** and **"Home"** buttons to control bars to keep navigation smooth.